Modeling Image-Caption Rating from Comparative Judgments: Results

 \subsection{RQ3: Human Evaluation Results}

-In addition to model-based evaluation, we conducted human-based experiments with 8 participants performing three tasks: 1) Assigning scores to individual image-caption pairs, 2) Pairwise comparison between two image-caption pairs, and 3) comparison between two captions describing the same image.
-Detailed results of these three tasks are shown below.
+In addition to model-based evaluation, we conducted human-based experiments with eight participants performing three tasks: 1) assigning scores to individual image-caption pairs, 2) pairwise comparison between two image and caption pairs, and 3) comparison between two captions describing the same image.
+The detailed results of these three tasks are presented below.